Store Locator

 Ueno Park

 A classic hanami hotspot, and one of the oldest public parks in Japan.
-Lined with over 1,000 cherry blossom trees, Ueno Park transforms into a full-blown cherry blossom festival each spring, complete with food stalls, boat rentals, and the electric buzz of thousands enjoying the bloom together.
+Lined with over 1,000 cherry blossom trees, Ueno Park transforms into a full-blown cherry blossom festival each spring, with food stalls and boat rentals.

-Yoyogi Park and Inokashira Park are also worthy contenders for a quieter, more relaxed hanami day, both offering a mix of blossom beauty and local culture.
+Yoyogi Park and Inokashira Park are great for a quieter, more relaxed cherry blossom day.

 Maruyama Park